 Step 3: Install WordPress.

 Now it’s time to set up the website builder, called WordPress, or what your dashboard, blog post documents, and comment response area will look like.
 (If that doesn’t make sense to you now, that’s okay.
 Just hang tight.
-In a few minutes at the end of this step, you’ll see what I mean!)
+At the end of this step, you’ll be able to access your website’s back-end area and see what I mean!)

 To set up WordPress in BlueHost, click on the cPanel tab at the top, or “homepage.”
 Scroll down to “Website Builders,” and click on the WordPress icon.
 On the page that appears, click the green “Start” button.